 Class participation is worth 20 points.
-Students will receive a 1⁄2 point deduction for every missed class, unless an appropriate excuse is presented.
-Documentation of a medical reason or death in the family is an example of an excused absence.
-Each class ends with a group-based discussion.
-Students are expected to participate in the group discussion.
-Upon request by the instructor, individual students will be asked to post a written summary of the class discussion on the course's Facebook page.
-Written discussion group summaries will be posted by students on a rotating basis.
-Each student is also expected to post a question of their own, and answer questions from two other students at the end of every two week period.
-A $\frac{1}{2}$ point deduction will occur for a missing question or post.
-At the conclusion of the semester, each student should have posted eight questions and responded to 16 questions from other students.
+Web-based distant education students will be required to become a fan of the 'Exotic Species and Biosecurity Issues' course Facebook page for the duration of the semester.
+Students can link to the Facebook page from the course website.
+If students do not have a Facebook account, they will need to create an account to post on the fan page.
+Students will be asked to post a question relating to the class material, and respond to two other student or instructor questions weekly.

 Responses should contribute to the discussion and consist of more than one word responses.
 For example, a 'yes' or 'I agree' response is not sufficient to warrant class participation credit.
 All posts to the Facebook page should be professional, and relate directly to the content of the course material.
 As noted on the Facebook page, the instructor reserves the right to remove inappropriate content that is not related to the course or subject matter.
+A 1 point class participation deduction will occur for missing or incomplete (for example, short one word answers are not acceptable) posts.
 The class participation information posts are included on the syllabus as reminder.
 However, all Facebook posts are due and the end of the week (Saturday at 11:59pm).